 There are multiple types of student loans — each with their own unique terms.
-The good news is that student loans are not taxed as income.
+As noted earlier, though, student loans are not taxed as income.

-This is true of other types of loans generally as well, like credit card spending, mortgages, and personal loans (unless the loan is forgiven).
+This is true of other types of loans generally as well, like credit card spending, mortgages, and personal loans (unless the loan is forgiven) — basically most credit that needs to be repaid.
 The IRS considers student loans a form of debt — not income — therefore, it is not taxed.

 Are Scholarships Taxable?